310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hehe, they speak like they know things so well… However, it is indeed the truth.
+Fufu, they speak like they know things so well… However, it is indeed the truth.
 What strange children.

 Now then… Anzu-dono, I am sure it is irritating of me to apologise over and over again, but allow me to say it one last time.